-Slightly oblivious of what to expect when visiting the Pyramids, Mark and I set off with an open mind to see one of the ancient wonders of the world.
+Slightly oblivious of what to expect when visiting the Pyramids, I set off with Mark to see one of the ancient wonders of the world.

 Getting to the Pyramids (and getting around in Cairo)…

 To get to the Pyramid complex, we booked a ride on Uber from our hotel in Maadi.
 The ride cost about 40EGP (N800, $2).
 So far, Uber has proved to be the most efficient and convenient way for us to get around within the city.
 The fares are quite competitive and close enough to what the regular taxi drivers offer.

 We arrived at the complex a little after 10:30 am on a Saturday morning.
 The Uber driver dropped us off right at the entrance gate where we purchased our tickets.
 I expected to see a queue there, considering that we arrived almost two hours after the place had opened, but there was none.

 I got a glimpse of the Pyramids and the Sphinx from outside the gate before we went in.
 It’s hard to explain what I felt at that moment.
 While I’m not usually sentimental about tourist attractions and sites, something about seeing these 40 centuries+ gigantic structures took my breathe away.

 How much does it cost to visit the Pyramids and Sphinx (2018)

 At the time of this writing, getting into Pyramid complex cost 120 EGP (about N2,400, $7) per adult.
 We paid another 20 EGP to go in with a tripod.
 There is an extra fee to gain entrance into one of the Pyramids and the museum.
 We skipped both during our visit.